 - Old cell phones.
 I know lots of us are guilty of holding on to old phones, but you really don’t need them anymore.
 Transfer your old pictures and then throw it away.

 - Dried out pens and markers.
 This sounds like a no-brainer, but have you ever actually gone through your desk drawers?
+Check your office supplies.
 I guarantee you’ve got some pens lying around that need to be tossed.

 - Expired coupons.